-When choosing the parameters, we must also remember that taking a lower n will still favor larger character repetition ratio for long documents (despite the normalization function described above), which is not intended.
+When choosing the parameters, we must also remember that taking a lower n will still favor larger character repetition ratio for long documents (despite the normalization function described above that helps to reduce this effect), which is not intended.
 It is generally better to increase n, so that false positives are short documents (which we want to discard anyway) rather than long ones.
 However, a low n can be useful for Chinese, where a character can designate a whole word.